harihaysrun/03-sc/README.md

 The font used is [DM Sans](https://fonts.google.com/specimen/DM+Sans).
 It is a visually fun typeface.

 # Features
-## Major features & algorithsm
+## Major features & algorithm
 1. CRUD on products – edit product information and update stock.
+2. Product stock will be automatically updated/deducted upon every successful checkout from the front end shop.
-2. Search products by name, brand, or status.
+3. Search products by name, brand, or status.
-3. Search customers by username or email.
+4. Search customers by username or email.
 Able to remove customer.
-4. Update order information like status of order and tracking URL, which will be reflected on the Vue front end of the user's profile page.
+5. Update order information like status of order and tracking URL, which will be reflected on the Vue front end of the user's profile page.
-5. Search orders by Order ID or shipping status.
+6. Search orders by Order ID or shipping status.
-6. Mark enquiries as read and search them by reason (easier for the person managing that e.g Product Request, Order cancellation, etc.)
+7. Mark enquiries as read and search them by reason (easier for the person managing that e.g Product Request, Order cancellation, etc.)
-7. Admin: Add and remove employees
+8. Admin: Add and remove employees

 # Technologies Used
 1. Figma – used to create wireframes